thawkins/rCandle/PROJECT_STATUS.md

 See `COMPILATION_FIX_SUMMARY.md` for detailed information.

-#### Critical Issue: UI Interaction
+#### UI Interaction: RESOLVED ✅
-**Status**: Under Investigation (Next Priority)

-The UI renders correctly and displays all elements, but mouse and keyboard interactions are not working.
-This affects:
-- Button clicks
+**Status**: Fixed as of January 2025

+**Issue Resolved**: The UI interaction issue was caused by outdated egui/eframe versions (0.27.x) and WGPU compatibility problems.
+Upgrading to egui 0.28, eframe 0.28, and WGPU 0.20, along with fixing API compatibility issues, has resolved all interaction problems.

+**Current Status**:
+- ✅ Mouse interactions working (clicks, drags, scrolling)
-- Text field input
+- ✅ Keyboard input working (text entry, shortcuts)
-- Menu selections
+- ✅ Menu selections responsive
-- All user interactions
+- ✅ All UI controls functional

-This is the primary blocker for testing the application.
-The code structure appears correct per egui's immediate mode patterns.
-Possible causes include event loop configuration, viewport setup, or platform-specific issues.
+- ✅ 3D visualization camera controls working

+The application is now fully interactive and ready for comprehensive feature testing.

 #### Other Limitations
 - **Connection Manager Storage**: After successful connection, the manager needs to be stored and reused